logaprakash/SmartDripIrrigation/README.md

 #Smart Drip Irrigation using IOT

 <h2>Abstract</h2>
-   <p>Designing a rover which senses the moisture of the soil and switches ON the drip irrigation system if required.
-The whole system will be based on IOT (Controlled and monitored by android app or webapp).
-The rover essentially will have the map of the farm stored inside it or user can even update the path through the android app or webapp.
-Wherever it moves in the farm the irrigation system will be switch ON or OFF based on its location and requirement of irrigation.
-Final stats of everyday will be updated live in android app or webapp for user display</p>
+   <p>A Smart rover with Camera and Moisture sensor - It senses the moisture of the soil near the plant and send a signal to respective drip irrigation system if exceeds the threshold.
+It notifies the user when the plant faces any kind of disease by taking an image of plant and process it with previous processed data of the plant (Digital Image Processing).
+The whole system will be based on IoT.
+Every sensor data and processed image data of plant will be stored in cloud.
+Rover is controlled and monitored by an android app (Local/Remote).
+The rover essentially will fetch the path of the farm stored which is stored in the cloud which is pre - simulated by user using android app once which can also be edited or modified later.</p>

 <h2>Components</h2>
   <li>WebMos D1 with ESP8266